 When considering programs, learn about the research areas of faculty and employment of recent graduates.
 How established is the program and how strong is the alumni network?
 Are there alternative paths to get to the same goal/licensure/salary range that should be considered?

 While at Bowdoin, attend the Graduate and Professional School Fair held every October.
 Programs represented range from Social Work, Public Health, Law, Journalism, Arts, Education, Health/Medicine, Environment and Sustainability, and Business.

 With few exceptions, applications require a personal statement, letters of recommendation, an official transcript, and test scores.
 Some programs will also require interviews.
 The strongest letters of recommendation are from professors who have had you in more than one class and know your work.

 Application timelines vary.
 Law school and medical school have their own specific and distinct application process.
-For law school, make an appointment with Nancy Gibson, the Pre-Law Advisor in Career Planning.
+For law school, make an appointment with Nancy Gibson, the Pre-Law Advisor in Career Exploration and Development.
 If you wish to go to medical school or other health science graduate school, contact Seth Ramus, Health Professions Advising.
-For all other graduate programs, the point person on campus is Rosemary Effiom, Graduate School Advising, Office of Special Academic Programs.
+For all other graduate programs, connect with faculty and the applicable Career Exploration and Development advisor.

 Your personal statement is the most important part of your application.
 You need to state your motivation for applying (why this program? whose research interests you?), the experiences you bring, and the questions you want to explore.
 You will need to write multiple drafts, so start early.
 Ask you professors for feedback.